katievlasic/13-e-commerce/README.md

 - [Questions](#questions)

 ## Installation
-1. npm init -y
-2. npm install -- save dotenv
-3. npm install -- save sequelize
-4. npm install -- save mysql2
-5. npm install -- save express
-6. npm run seed (populate db with seeds folder of content)
-5. Navigate to '/routes/api' and type 'node index.js'

 1. Go to root directory
+2. npm init -y
-2. Type `npm i inquirer@8.2.4` in the terminal (install node modules)
+3. Type `npm i inquirer@8.2.4` in the terminal (install node modules)
-3. Type `npm install --save mysql2` [Reference docs](https://www.npmjs.com/package/mysql2)
+4. Type `npm install --save mysql2` [Reference docs](https://www.npmjs.com/package/mysql2)
-4. Type `npm install dotenv`
+5. Type `npm install --save dotenv`
+6. Type `npm install -- save express`
-5. Type npm install console.table --save
+7. Type `npm install -- save sequelize`
-6. Open the mysql shell using `mysql -u root -p` (enter your password when prompted)
+8. Open the mysql shell using `mysql -u root -p` (enter your password when prompted)
+9. Within mysql shell, type `source db/schema.sql`
-7. Within mysql shell, type `USE employee_db;`
+10. Within mysql shell, type `USE employee_db;`
-8. Type `source db/schema.sql`
-9. Leave mysql shell by either typing `exit` or Ctrl+`c`
+11. Leave mysql shell by either typing `exit` or `Ctrl`+`c`
-10. Back in the main bash terminal, type either `node index.js` or `npm start` to begin the CLI application
+12. Back in the main bash terminal, type `npm run seeds` to seed the db
+13. Type `node server.js` to begin the application

 ## Usage

+This application is for the back end demonstrating the ability to view existing data, update that data, and add data.
+The demonstration of functionality is in insomnia.

 ## Contributing